 But until this is done Panama will continue to provide lackluster results that will hurt the future of children.

 IS PANAMA’S PUBLIC EDUCATION FREE?

 Primary education is compulsory in Panama until 9th grade and is free of charge for all students.
-The only cost for parents come from buying the required uniforms, books and school supplies.
-High school is offered with a few fees, but generally free of charge as well, but attendance is not required by law.
+However, Panama requires parents to pay for uniforms, books and school supplies.
+High school can have a few fees, but it is generally free of charge as well.
+But, attendance is not required by law.

-Private schools on the other hand are among some of the top schools in Central America, offering quality educations relatable to that of North America.
-With vast resources and quality educators, private schools tend to be taught in English resulting in an educated bilingual middle class within Panama society.
+Private schools are among some of the top schools in Central America.
+They offer quality education relatable to that of North America.
+With vast resources and quality educators, private schools tend to teach in English.
+This results in an educated bilingual middle class within Panama society.